kuona/kuona/README.md

 Most components are written in [Clojure](https://clojure.org) but there are some small Java libraries that are built using maven.
 Each collector has its own directory in /collectors

+## License

+kuona-project is licensed under the Apache License 2.0